shakti-patil/Data-Analysis-Dashboard/README.md

 - <a href = "https://github.com/shakti-patil/Data-Analysis-Dashboard/blob/main/fact_bookings.csv">Bookings Dataset</a>

 ##Questions(KPIs)
--What is the total revenue generated across all properties -How much revenue does each property contribute
+-What is the total revenue generated across all properties?
+-How much revenue does each property contribute?
 -What is the Revenue Per Available Room (RevPAR)
--What is the average occupancy rate across all properties -How does occupancy vary between weekdays and weekends -What is the total number of Daily Sellable Room Nights (DSRN) -How many rooms were actually booked (DBRN) and utilized (DURN) -What is the average ADR (Average Daily Rate) by property and booking platform -What percentage of revenue comes from Luxury vs Business room categories
+-What is the average occupancy rate across all properties?
+-How does occupancy vary between weekdays and weekends?
+-What is the total number of Daily Sellable Room Nights (DSRN) -How many rooms were actually booked (DBRN) and utilized (DURN) -What is the average ADR (Average Daily Rate) by property and booking platform?
+-What percentage of revenue comes from Luxury vs Business room categories?